New wide receivers coach excited about talent and potential on the outside

 The Hawkeyes enjoy a team lunch at the Outback Steakhouse in Coralville

-Bobby Kennedy was named wide receivers coach at the University of Iowa on Feb.
-14, 2013.
-Kennedy joins the Iowa program with 22 years of experience as a college coach, including the past two seasons as wide receivers coach at the University of Colorado.
+Bobby Kennedy is in his second year as wide receivers coach at the University of Iowa.
+Kennedy joined the Iowa program with 22 years of experience as a college coach.
+Kennedy joined the Iowa staff after serving as wide receivers coach at the University of Colorado in 2011 and 2012.

 Kennedy joined the Colorado staff from the University of Texas, where he spent seven seasons (2004-10) as wide receivers coach, the last six as the assistant recruiting coordinator.
 In his time at Texas, Kennedy coached in two BCS National Championship games, the 2005 Rose Bowl victory over USC when the Longhorns won the national championship, and in 2009 against Alabama.